eternalamit5/KTIR-Kafka-Telegraf-InfluxDB-ReactJS/Web-Server/README.md

 components in the stack.
 This case provides the most basic level security, where username and passwords are required for all the components.

+### Send Sensor Data

+- run the Python script `SendTempPressure.py` present in the folder DataSender/SendTempPressure.py.
+This script sends the random temperature and pressure values every 5 sec to the Kafka topic.

 ## Environment Variables & Configuration Files

 ### Authentication